jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Symbol’s __Destroy__ is actually like Visual Basic’s __= Nothing__.
 It is logical that __= Nothing__ must be called on the last object reference in order to destroy the object.
 So you have to call __= Nothing__ (__Destroy__) on the target object.
 So having to call __Destroy__ is not proof of a less automatic destruction mechanism.
 It’s just like calling __= Nothing__ on the an object reference.

-However, if a target object symbol is destroyed, other references will not point to a created object anymore.
+However, if a target object symbol is destroyed, other references might not point to a created object anymore.
 In a symbol diagram this makes sense.

 | ![](images/Symbol%20Language%20(2004).399.png) | `=>` | ![](images/Symbol%20Language%20(2004).400.png) | `=>` | ![](images/Symbol%20Language%20(2004).401.png) |
 |:---:|:---:|:---:|:---:|:---:|